Richland County COVID-19 Small Business Emergency Relief Grant Program – ROUND 2

 - Any financial institution that makes loans or issues credit to the public, including, but not limited to, banks, credit unions, payday lenders, or any other similar business.

 - A business that received funding from an earlier round of the Richland County COVID-19 Small Business Emergency Relief Grant Program.

 III.
 Eligible expenses

-- Unless excepted below, all expenses of the business that related to the costs of business interruption caused by required closures or that the business faces uncertainty as to its ability to pay due to the pandemic and that are deductible as ordinary and necessary business expenses under the U.S. Internal Revenue Code may be paid for with grant funds from the Program.
+- Unless excepted below, all expenses of the business that related to the costs of business interruption caused by required closures, or for which the business faces uncertainty as to its ability to pay due to the pandemic, and that are deductible as ordinary and necessary business expenses under the U.S. Internal Revenue Code may be paid for with grant funds from the Program.
+Expenses must be incurred between March 15, 2020 and December 11, 2020.
 Examples of eligible expenses include, but are not limited to: